MEDICAID FOR MARRIED

 Medicaid.
 The State wants to know about the assets of EITHER or

 BOTH spouses.
-This means that the community spouse also MUST
+This means that the community spouse MUST

 provide